 Finally, teams that adopt support 2.0 methodologies tend to work in better alignment with other teams.
 Support 2.0 teams tend to have processes in place that help them consistently share timely usage and ticket trends with other internal teams.

 For instance, they can share trends with the product team to ensure the proper priorities for solving certain bugs or trends with the education team to ensure training materials are developed on topics where most tickets are created due to a lack of product knowledge.

 What about trends for customer success?

 From a customer success perspective, value playbooks have become a hot topic.
-We see more time and resources spent on understanding how customer success managers (CSMs) paint a roadmap for customers and ensure customers know how to maximize value with their solution.
+We see more time and resources spent on understanding how customer success managers (CSMs) paint a roadmap for customers and ensure customers know how to maximize value with their solutions.

-In past years, the traditional viewpoint was that CSMs should carefully pay attention to the reasons a customer signed up in the first place and ensure that they achieve that outcome.
+In past years, the traditional view was that CSMs should carefully pay attention to the reasons a customer signed up in the first place and ensure that they achieve that outcome.
 But recent trends show that CSMs need to focus on a longer-term vision and additional outcomes.